-Your vehicle may have a passenger sensing system that is designed to turn off the passenger's frontal airbag if the system detects a rear-facing child restraint.
-However, no system is fail-safe, and no one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off.
+Even though the passenger sensing system is designed to turn off the passenger's frontal airbag if the system detects a rear-facing child restraint, no system is fail-safe, and no one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off.
 We recommend that rear-facing child restraints be secured in the rear seat, even if the airbag is off.